Halfway Houses in Anchorage, AK

 Services provided:

-• Hepatitis education, counseling and support, substance use education and counseling for families
+• Hepatitis education, counseling and support, group counseling and substance use education

 • Payment assistance